J0antamayo/VehicleMarket/README.md

 # Vehicle Market

-Vehicle Market is an online platform to allow users to find vehicles on sale.
+Vehicle Market is an online platform to help people find vehicles on sale and connect them with sellers.

+# Some Features

+-	Application built with ASP .NET Core MVC.
+-	Login with Role based access.
+-	Administrator user can do operations that manipulates database records from the platform.
+-	Executive user can post a vehicle sale ad.
+- Any anonymous user can see vehicles sale ads on the platform.
+-	Frontend developed with AdminLTE Template.

 ## Getting Started